 When Bond parks his car in the garage, the tires are turned slightly to the right.
 Later, when Carver's people try to break it open, the tires are in straight position.
 Also, the car is at a different angle across the space.

-When Bond parachutes into the ocean, in the air the tanks are quite spread apart, almost behind each shoulder, but as soon as he gets underwater, the tanks are right next to each other.
-His swimming flipper is knocked off his foot and floats away, yet is back in place in the next shot.
+When Bond parachutes into the ocean, in the air the tanks are quite spread apart, almost behind each shoulder but as soon as he gets underwater, the tanks are right next to each other and The silver valves on the top of the tanks that were not there when Bond was in the air, appear out of nowhere.

 When Bond and Wai Lin are being taken to Carver's building by helicopter, we get a shot of the building itself.
 It has a sloped roof, and a large pole on top, making it impossible for a helicopter to land on that roof.